multiprocessio/multiprocess.io/site/blog/2022-06-11-year-in-review.md

 shared blog posts on Hacker News.

 When I spoke with VCs it felt like I was speaking with aliens.
-It's not that they made no sense it's that what I couldn't understand what they wanted or how they wanted it presented.
+It's not that they made no sense it's that I couldn't understand what they wanted or how they wanted things presented.
 And they didn't understand the problem I was trying to solve or where I was headed.
-Most of them didn't know Kibana which is one of the most similar SaaS products.
+Most of them didn't know Kibana, one of the most similar SaaS products.

 I don't blame them of course.
 It was a combination of 1) me not explaining well and 2) not focusing on talking to the right VCs who